-Join us for short guided walks at 2pm on Thursdays, Saturdays and Sundays from 13 March.
-Sunday walks are especially suitable for children.
+Join us for short guided walks at 2pm on Thursdays and Saturdays.
 Check our events page for details.
 Dogs on leads welcome.

 A flat route based on the deer park walk, suitable for pushchairs and wheelchairs.

 Deer park walk

 Our deer park walk takes you around the open spaces in the south of the park.

 This walk takes you through some of Knole's wooded areas and plantations.

 Did you know you can visit two of England’s most important historic houses on a 4-mile, almost straight route?
 The Greensand Way links Knole and Ightham Mote via One Tree Hill, famous for its sweeping views over the Weald of Kent.

 Every Thursday morning, join a group of local people on an hour's easy walk through the park.

 More about the park